rh-mobb/documentation/content/aro/clf-to-azure-old/index.md

   - Roberto Carratalá
 ---

 > **NOTE**: These instructions are now only necessary for clusters on verions less than or equal to 4.12.
 The OpenShift Cluster Logging Operator supports a simplified configuration with Azure Monitor as of verison 5.9, which is available on clusters of version 4.13 or greater.
-See the [setup document here](/experts/aro/clf-to-azure/).
+Ideally, clusters should be ugpraded to keep them in support, so that's a good first step to consider.
+If you ultimately still need the older procedure, see the [setup document here](/experts/aro/clf-to-azure/).

 In Azure Red Hat OpenShift (ARO) you can fairly easily set up cluster logging to an in-cluster Elasticsearch using the OpenShift Elasticsearch Operator and the Cluster Logging Operator, but what if you want to use the Azure native Log Analytics service?